$3,000 Personal Loan

 Standard requests include a government‑issued photo ID, proof of current address, two recent pay stubs or other income documentation, 60 days of bank statements, and a Social Security number or tax ID for identity verification.

-Self-employed borrowers typically need a longer window of bank statements plus a recent tax return or profit and loss summary.
-For sole proprietors, a Schedule C often substitutes for traditional employment documentation when income is the question.
+Self‑employed borrowers typically need a longer window of bank statements plus a recent tax return or profit and loss summary.
+For sole proprietors, a Schedule C often substitutes for traditional employment documentation.
 The cleaner the income record, the lower the perceived risk.

 Read the Agreement Before You Sign